garciacarlos78/Android-Fundamentals-V2/lesson5/README.md

 Task description: support landscape orientation.
 When in landscape, the app will show the sports in two columns instead of a large column.

+### 5.3.2 - Task 2 (MaterialMe-Starter/task2)

+Base module: *MaterialMe-Starter/task1*.

+Task description: add additional resource qualifiers to change the appearence of the app when used on tablets.

+Column count will be 2 for the tablet in portrait orientation and 3 in landscape orientation.

+Also created and applied styles to change text size.